 Unfortunately, a second tragedy occurred when Edith`s granddaughter Marjorie Weekes died in Runcorn`s Cottage Hospital aged 2 years, shortly after Edith`s funeral.
 Marjorie was subsequently buried in Edith`s grave on the 9th July 1923.

-At 2.30pm on the 6th June 2018, another Blue Plaque will be unveiled at Oxton, Birkenhead, in the prescence of Edith Smith's Granddaughter, Margaret Smith
+At 2.30pm on the 6th June 2018, another Blue Plaque was unveiled at Oxton, Birkenhead, in the prescence of Edith Smith's Granddaughter, Margaret Smith